-I had never used any Vax product to clean my carpets before this one, so I didn’t know what to expect when I fired it up for the first time.
+I had never used any Vax product to clean my carpets before this one, so I didn’t know what to expect when I fired the VRS801 up for the first time.

 Being fed up with the nearly ten-year-old model we have at home, I decided to order one of these gizmos to see how they run.

 A couple of days later, everyone had cleared out of the house; leaving only me, a filthy carpet, and a brand new Vax VRS801 Dual Power Max upright carpet cleaner to break in.

 So then I plugged in the machine, gathered all the accessories, poured into the solution (the shampoo), and set the thing off on its maiden voyage across a sea of dirt, dust, and dog fur.
 Assembly was a cinch, as all I had to do was attach the handle to the body, turn a locking ring, and put the clean water tank in place.
 All put together, it was quite hefty, which probably makes it inadvisable for use in relatively smaller homes.

 I noticed as I was running it across my carpet that it was slightly noisier than I remembered my old carpet cleaner.
 At first, I thought there was a defect, but all throughout the cleaning of the entire house, performance did not drop even in the slightest.
 The dual brushes made short work of my filthy carpets; although, the backward stroke doesn’t really leave the carpet as dry as I had hoped.
 Multiple drying strokes are needed if you want an entirely dry carpet.